 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where berryite typically forms.
+Look in hydrothermal veins country, the host setting where berryite typically forms.
 If you start seeing galena, chalcopyrite, tetrahedrite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains, or acicular to lath-like crystals habit, so train your eye for that shape before scanning the outcrop.